Perfect Homemade Crust for Pumpkin Pie

 • Form your excess scrap dough from earlier back into a ball, roll it into a ⅛“ thick disk, and cut out some decorations for your pie.

 • I like to make little leaves by hand with a pairing knife.
-Small cookie cutters could also work if you have something you like on hand.
+Small cookie cutters like the ones I recommend in the tool section below could also work.

 • Place the pie dough leaves/designs in the freezer to chill with the pie crust.